 Midwives think of birth as a normal life process.
-We recognize the power of your body to support pregnancy and to give birth.
-However, we know sometimes, a cesarean delivery (c-section) is necessary and can be lifesaving.
+We recognize the power of your body to support pregnancy and give birth.
+However, we know sometimes, a cesarean birth (c-section) is necessary and can be lifesaving.
 Our goal is to help you navigate pregnancy, childbirth, and the transition to parenthood.
 Midwives are committed to you having a positive birth experience regardless of if you give birth by c-section or vaginally.
 Having a cesarean may bring up a range of feelings, from joy and relief to disappointment.
 The following are some common questions midwives get about cesareans.

 What are the reasons I may need a cesarean?

 Some complications arise in pregnancy that may cause your midwife or doctor to recommend you deliver by c-section.
 These include when your baby is breech, you have placenta previa (when the placenta is low in the uterus and covering the cervical opening), or multiple pregnancies (especially triplets or quadruplets+).
 Sometimes the baby or the mother has a diagnosed medical condition that would make cesarean a safer delivery route.
 If your provider recommends a cesarean during your pregnancy, make sure and ask why this recommendation and if there are any other options.
 In most cases, cesarean recommendations occur in labor.
-Fetal distress, slow or stalled labor progress, malposition of baby, or infection are common reasons for c-section births.
+Fetal distress, slow or stalled labor progress, malposition of the baby, or infection are common reasons for c-section births.
 You can ask your midwife or doctor in pregnancy and labor about your specific

 risk for needing a cesarean.
 Cesareans should be performed only for medical reasons.